Ergon-moe/Bitcoin-Static/doc/json-rpc/fundrawtransaction.md

 ```
 {
   "hex":       "value", (string)  The resulting raw transaction (hex-encoded string)
-  "fee":       n,         (numeric) Fee in ERG the resulting transaction pays
+  "fee":       n,         (numeric) Fee in XRG the resulting transaction pays
   "changepos": n          (numeric) The position of the added change output, or -1
 }
 ```